Privacy Technology Implementations: Lessons Learned

 Privacy Technology Predictions

-In fact, during the December 2020 WireWheel SPOKES Privacy Technology Conference closing keynote, data privacy advocate Alistair Mactaggart opined:
+During the December 2020 WireWheel SPOKES Privacy Technology Conference closing keynote, data privacy advocate Alistair Mactaggart opined:

 You know, I think there’s going to be business facing companies that are going to explode because of the demand for privacy on the business side.
 And, they’re going to be consumer facing companies that are going to also cater to my desire for privacy.